dave-code-ruiz/elkbledom/README.md

 ## Not supported

-Live state polling: External control (i.e. IR remote) state changes will reflect in Home Assistant
+Live state polling: External control (i.e. IR remote) state changes NO reflect in Home Assistant and NO updated.

 [Light modes] (blinking, fading, etc) is not yet supported.